 Easily forgotten sometimes is perhaps one of the simplest things you can do to reduce energy use.
 Simply let the natural light in and avoid turning on electric lights at all during the day.
 You’ll also find natural light better for your work-from-home environment.
 And, of course, turn off all the lights before you go out.

-Talking lighting, another great substitute is to swap incandescent lights for a compact fluorescent lamp (CFL) or led bulbs.
+Talking lighting, another great substitute is to swap incandescent lights for a compact fluorescent lamp (CFL) or LED bulbs.
 CFLs use between 50-80% less energy than regular incandescent bulbs.

 You’ll find these more expensive to purchase at first than regular bulbs, which use more energy.
-But, they will last a lot longer than the regular ones.
-As a result, over time, the cost balances out as you save more energy.
+But they will last a lot longer than the regular ones.
+As a result, the cost balances out over time as you save more energy.
 CFLs are especially practical for exterior lighting, which you may require left on throughout the night.